Drilling and Service Rig Personnel

 NOC groups often include several related occupations.
 Although there is labour market data for the larger NOC group, this occupation makes up only a part of that group.
 It means data for this occupation may be different than the data shown.
 For examples, see Note.

-Frequent recruitment is needed to deal with employment turnover, especially as members of the baby boom generation retire over the next few years.
+Frequent recruitment is needed to deal with employment turnover, especially as members of the baby boomer generation retire over the next few years.
 Experienced employees are in high demand to deal with vacancies.

-The Canadian Association of Oilwell Drilling Contractors (CAODC) has a recommended wage schedule.
-However, wages may vary by employers.
-Some employers also offer bonuses but employment may not be year-round.
+The Canadian Association of Oilwell Drilling Contractors (CAODC) has a recommended wage schedule for oilwell work.
+However, wages vary between employers and other types of wells.
+Wages are similar between employers for entry level positions.
+Some employers offer bonuses but employment may not be year-round.

 Unless otherwise noted, the data shown here is for all industries and all regions in Alberta.